The Victorian Koala Management Strategy

 You can call our Customer Service Centre on 136 186 for contact details of wildlife rehabilitation organisations in your area or call one of the organisations listed on Wildlife Rehabilitation.

-DELWP Wildlife Officers and vets are in Framlingham delivering a one-week program to manage the koala population at the township and adjacent section of the Hopkins River.
+DELWP Wildlife Officers and vets delivered a one-week program in Framlingham to manage the koala population at the township and adjacent section of the Hopkins River.

-Vets are conducting health checks on koalas and carrying out fertility control on female koalas to reduce breeding rates.
+Vets conducted health checks on 194 koalas and carried out fertility control on all adult female koalas to reduce breeding rates.

-Some koalas will be translocated to the Fergusons and Claude Austin State Forests, south of Rocklands Reservoir.
+168 koalas were translocated to the Fergusons and Claude Austin State Forests, south of Rocklands Reservoir.

-The program aims to reduce koala numbers, alleviate koala over browsing and protect koala welfare.
+The program aimed to reduce koala numbers, alleviate koala over browsing of trees and improve koala welfare.

 It will also help reduce future breeding rates by minimising the percentage of the population that can breed.